-The decrease in insurance risk is due to internal model and exposure updates, primarily reflecting the introduction of a 10% quota share arrangement.
+The decrease in insurance risk is due to internal model and exposure updates, primarily reflecting the sale of the Commercial Broker business, which is partially offset by increased insurance risk volatility.
+Market risk has decreased primarily due to higher investment returns and lower credit spread volatility.

-Market risk has decreased primarily due to movements in asset under management values and mix changes.
+The increase in operational risk reflects a higher scenario impact in relation to Conduct and Compliance, Cyber and Control Environment.

-The increase in operational risk reflects a higher scenario impact in relation to cyber and IT infrastructure and technology.
-Risk margin volatility has reduced reflecting internal model and exposure updates.
+Risk margin volatility has increased reflecting the increased insurance risk volatility.